MatheusLucas1/MatheusLucas1/README.md

 # 💫 About Me:
-I am a full-stack developer with 6 months of experience.
-During this time, I have completed various projects in web development as part of the Trybe web development course.
+I am a Full-Stack web developer.
+I have completed various projects in web development as part of the Trybe web development course.
 Trybe is a programming school that provides specialized training focused on the job market.

 In these projects, I tackled different levels of difficulty, always striving to improve the quality and scalability of the code.
 I applied software architecture concepts, such as the MSC model (Model-View-Controller) and utilized object-oriented programming (OOP) principles.
 To ensure code safety and prevent errors, I employed an ORM (Sequelize) for data modeling and utilized TypeScript for data typing.